Search

 This can lead to increased user satisfaction and engagement, which are positive signals for search engines.

 Longer content offers more opportunities for incorporating relevant keywords and related terms naturally.
-Search engines analyze the presence and frequency of keywords within content to determine its relevance to specific search queries.
+Search engines analyze the presence and frequency of keywords within content to determine their relevance to specific search queries.

 With longer content, there is a higher likelihood of naturally including relevant keywords and providing context around them.
 This can improve the content’s visibility for target keywords and enhance its chances of ranking higher in search results.